subhu-darkknight72/ComputerNetworkLab/README.md

 - 20CS10064: Subhajyoti Halder

 ## Assignment 1
-- **Question 1:** A TCP iterative server to allow client programs to get the system date and time from the server.
+- **Question 1:** A **TCP iterative server** to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.
 - **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions

 ## Assignment 2
-- **Question 1:** A UDP client-server system to make the time server.
+- **Question 1:** A **UDP client-server** system to make the time server.
 However, the client uses the poll() function to wait for 3 seconds to receive on the UDP socket with timeout, else exits with “Timeout exceeded” message.
-- **Question 2:** The client and the server interacts using a communication protocol: LOGIN, run valid shell commands on the server system, and display the output on the screen.
+- **Question 2:** The client interacts with the **concurrent server** using a communication protocol: LOGIN, run valid shell commands on the server system, and display the output on the screen.
 Connection terminates when the client sends the command “quit” to the server.